datalayer/jupyter-ai-agents/README.md

 ```
 ### Examples

-We put here a quick example for a Out-Kernel Stateless Agent via CLI helping your JupyterLab session.
+We put here quick examples for Out-Kernel Stateless Agents via CLI helping your JupyterLab session.

+### CLI with Pydantic AI and MCP (Recommended)

+The new **pydantic-ai based CLI** uses the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) to communicate with Jupyter via the `jupyter-mcp-server`.
+This is the recommended approach as it:
+- Uses modern pydantic-ai agents
+- Leverages MCP for tool integration
+- Communicates directly with Jupyter server (no nbmodel client needed)
+- Supports interactive mode with pydantic-ai's built-in CLI

 Start JupyterLab, setting a `port` and a `token` to be reused by the agent, and create a notebook `notebook.ipynb`.